 REPRESENTATIVE RESULTS:

 Coronal sections of fresh frozen mouse tissues at E16.5 were used to demonstrate the isolation and collection of Meckel’s cartilage (MC), condylar cartilage, and mandibular bone by LCM.
-Mouse embryos at E16.5 were dissected and embedded in a cryogenic mold with OCT compound.
+Mouse embryos at E16.5 were dissected and embedded in cryogenic molds with OCT compound.
 Samples in molds were rapidly frozen in a dry ice and methyl-2-butane bath and stored at -80 °C.

 To demonstrate cresyl violet staining of cartilage and bone, cryosectioning in the coronal plane was performed and samples were collected on microscope slides.
 Sections were washed, stained, and dehydrated following the protocol above (step 3.2–3.4).
 Slides were air dried and mounted with permanent mounting medium.
 All cartilages examined were stained magenta (MC, condylar cartilage, nasal septum cartilage, costal cartilage, cartilage primordium of presphenoid bone, cartilage primordia of radius and ulna) and all mineralized tissues were stained brown or black (Figure 1A–E).
 Both cartilage and bone were easily distinguished from other tissues at multiple anatomical sites.

 For LCM, heads of embryos at E16.5 were sectioned in the coronal plane on PEN membrane slides at a thickness of 12 μm, and 6–8 consecutive sections were collected per slide and stored at -80 °C. OCT was removed and sections were stained with cresyl violet and dehydrated following the protocol described above (step 3.2–3.4).
 MC, condylar cartilage, and the mandibular bone regions were selected and isolated by LCM (Figure 2).
 The selected regions dropped into the lysis buffer in the cap of the collection tube.
-To obtain RNA for sequencing, we pooled 10 regions of MC, 10 regions of condylar cartilage or 4 regions of mandibular bone into each collection tube as one sample, respectively.
+To obtain sufficient RNA for sequencing, we pooled 10 regions of MC, 10 regions of condylar cartilage or 4 regions of mandibular bone into each collection tube as one sample, respectively.

 RNA was extracted using an RNA isolation kit following the manufacturer’s instructions.
 Total RNA was analyzed using a bioanalyzer (Figure 3A–B).
 To test the effect of cresyl violet staining on the quality of RNA, we compared RNA from mandibular bone samples stained with cresyl violet and samples without staining (mineralized tissue is visible without staining, but cresyl violet staining enhances the visibility to distinguish bone from surrounding tissues).
-No significant difference in RNA integrity was observed between stained samples (n = 4) and samples without staining (n = 4), indicating the quick cresyl violet staining in this protocol has insignificant effect on RNA quality (p = 0.858, two-tailed Welch’s t-test, Figure 3C).
+No significant difference in RNA integrity was observed between stained samples (n = 4) and samples without staining (n = 4), indicating the quick cresyl violet staining in this protocol has insignificant effect on RNA quality (P = 0.858, two-tailed Welch’s t-test, Figure 3C).
 We used our protocol for LCM of various tissues at different developmental stages and RINs were measured, indicating high RNA quality (Figure 3D).
-Average yields of RNA from MC, condylar cartilage, and mandibular bone were 7.50 ± 1.45 ng, 12.55 ± 2.75 ng, and 33.02 ± 7.63 ng (Figure 3E) and the yield/area was 19.73 ± 3.82 ng/mm2, 26.70 ± 5.84 ng/mm2, and 17.23 ± 3.98 ng/mm2, respectively (Figure 3F), without significant difference among tissues (MC versus condylar cartilage, p = 0.383; condylar cartilage versus mandibular bone, p = 0.260; MC versus mandibular bone, p = 0.674).
+Average yields of RNA from MC, condylar cartilage, and mandibular bone were 7.50 ± 1.45 ng, 12.55 ± 2.75 ng, and 33.02 ± 7.63 ng (Figure 3E) and the yield/area was 19.73 ± 3.82 ng/mm2, 26.70 ± 5.84 ng/mm2, and 17.23 ± 3.98 ng/mm2, respectively (Figure 3F), without significant difference among tissues (MC versus condylar cartilage, P = 0.383; condylar cartilage versus mandibular bone, P = 0.260; MC versus mandibular bone, P = 0.674).